-- 1. It is essential that the concrete subfloor provides a mechanical key for the underlayment topping.
-Diamond shaving/grinding, shotblasting or scarifying the concrete surface to provide a roughened, clean, sound, solid, and porous matrix is required. - Primer to be ARDEX P51.
+- 1. The concrete subfloor must provide a mechanical key for the underlayment topping.
+Diamond shaving/grinding, shot blasting, or scarifying the concrete surface to provide a roughened, clean, sound, solid, and porous matrix is required. - 2.
+The primer used is diluted ARDEX P51.
 Mix ARDEX P51 P1:2 with water and apply evenly with a soft push broom.
 Do not leave any bare spots and remove all puddles and excess primer.
 Allow to dry to a clear, thin film (min 3 hours max.
-24 hours) and underlayment shall not be applied until primer is dry.
+24 hours).
+The underlayment should not be applied until the primer is dry.

-NOTE - Where the smoothing cement is ARDITEX NA, an alternate primer is ARDEX Multiprime, applied undiluted using the same process as the diluted P51.
+NOTE - Where the smoothing cement is K60 ARDITEX, an alternate primer is ARDEX Multiprime, applied undiluted using the same process as the diluted P51.

-3. FOR INSTALLATION ONTO SLABS WITH INTERNAL HEATING -
+3. FOR INSTALLATION ONTO SLABS WITH INTERNAL HEATING

-The cement-based self-smoothing underlayment shall be ARDEX K15, ARDEX K55, ARDEX K12N, ARDEX K120, ARDEX K125, ARDEX K220 and ARDEX K275 Self-Smoothing Cements for 3mm thickness, or 6mm+ for ARDEX K80.
-The following smoothing cements shall be mixed with ARDEX E25 Resilient Emulsion whilst K80 and K55 are used without ARDEX E25.
+The cement-based self-smoothing underlayment can be ARDEX K15, ARDEX K55, ARDEX K12, ARDEX K125 or ARDEX K275 Self-Smoothing Cements for 3mm thickness, or 6mm+ for ARDEX

-MIX RATIO
+K80.
+The following smoothing cements should be mixed with ARDEX E25 Resilient Emulsion while ARDEX K80 and ARDEX K55 are used without ARDEX E25.

-1) 20 kg bag of K15 Microtec with

-- 1.6 litres of ARDEX E25 plus - 4 litres of cool clean water
+MIX RATIO 1) 20 kg bag of K15 with 1.6 litres of ARDEX E25 plus 4 litres of cool clean water

-2) 20 kg bag of ARDEX K12 New with1.6 litres of ARDEX E25 plus4 litres of cool clean water
+2) 20 kg bag of ARDEX K12 with1 litre of ARDEX E25 plus4.5 litres of cool clean water

-3) 20 kg bag of ARDEX K120, K175, K220 or K275 with1.6 litres of ARDEX E25 plus3.5 litres of cool clean water
+3) 20 kg bag of ARDEX K125 or ARDEX K275 with1.25 litres of ARDEX E25 plus3.75 litres of cool clean water

-Minimum thickness of ARDEX K15, K55, K12N, K120, K125, K220 and K275 to be 3mm

-Minimum thickness of ARDEX K80 to be 6mm
+The minimum thickness of ARDEX K15, ARDEX K55, ARDEX K12, ARDEX K125, ARDEX and ARDEX K275 is 3mm.
+The minimum thickness of ARDEX K80 is 6mm